data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

    * If the previous (Batch) Next Run Indicator indicates `R` the rollback process is performed on all Modules (regardless of the Module's Next Run Indicator).
 Rollback is then executed further on the Module level through the Module Evaluation.
 This is implemented by overriding the individual Module Instances for recovery (Next Run Indicator  = `R` on Module level).
    * If the previous (Batch) Next Run Indicator indicates `P` the Modules that were completed successfully are set to be skipped the next time the Batch runs.
 This is implemented by overriding the Next Run Indicator on Module level to `C` which is further handled by the Module Evaluation.

-1. After the rollback process, or in the case there were no previous failures, the Evaluation is completed and the Processing Indicator is set to 'P'.
+1. After the rollback process, or in the case there were no previous failures, the Evaluation is completed and the Processing Indicator is set to `P`.
 This is the safety catch for the Modules to start.
 The Modules are individually executed in the order as directed by the Batch

    * If at this point the Processing Indicator is `C` (as determined during Batch Evaluation, the Batch will be skipped (Batch Skip/Cancel event)).
    Similar to the above, in this scenario multiple runs have been detected and one of the running workflows (the current one) is aborted but there is no reason not to restart normally next time, so the Next Run Indicator is set to `P`.